Sciumo/sfaf/README.md

-sfaf
+SFAF
 ====

-Tools for MCEB Pub 7 or SFAF
+Tools for processing MCEB Pub 7 or SFAF data files.